thoughtbot/maintaining-open-source-projects/book/02-community.md

   usage of the project.
 * **Mailing lists and chat rooms** for general talk.

-If any of these channels present little activity, they can seem like half empty restaurants, exposing a negative image.
-The project will be better off not having them when that is the case.
+If any of these channels present little activity, your project can come across like a half empty restaurant, exposing a negative image.
+If this is the case, it will be better off not having one or more of these features enabled until your community has grown larger and is ready to leverage them.

 ## Answering questions

 Any participation is useful to a nascent project.
 Through users' questions you can see where people struggle, why they struggle, and how the software or documentation could improve to make the onboarding process smoother.
-In the early stages you should celebrate each interaction: the project is getting validated.
+In the early stages you should celebrate each interaction because they mean the project is getting validated.

-To foster participation acknowledge contributors routinely.
+To foster participation you should acknowledge contributors routinely.
 Thank them for the time they spend providing feedback and code.
 Thank them publicly and be explicit about how their contributions are useful to you, the project and the community.
 People like being appreciated, and are more likely to continue contributing if you show appreciation for their work.

-When the project gets popular, participation starts to be more of a liability.
+When the project gets popular, however, participation starts to be more of a liability.
-Feature requests, help requests, bug reports, and patches all land in your email, and it gets tougher to manage.
+Feature requests, help requests, bug reports, and patches all land in your email, which will make it tougher to manage.
 You might even feel guilty about not responding as timely as you used to.
 How do we respond when there is more input than we can go through in a timely fashion?

-One of the first causes of a quickly growing inbox is people using the issue tracker for questions around implementation details in their software or issues that don’t cut it as software bugs.
+One of the first causes of a quickly growing inbox is people using the issue tracker for questions around implementation details in their software or for things that aren’t software bugs.
 You can avoid this by politely asking users to move their messages where they belong, for example to Q&A websites or mailing lists.

 It is not always better to move discussions out of the issue tracker though.
-StackOverflow won’t be helpful when you have a small audience.
-In that case, the issue tracker is the right place to ask.
+For example, StackOverflow won’t be helpful when you have a small audience.
+In this case, the issue tracker is the right place to ask.
 A good sign that the project is ready to grow onto other platforms is when members of your community organically start responding to issues.
 There’s a better chance that questions in other channels will get responses as well.

-By always interacting politely communication flows smoothly, and you increase the chance they follow your suggestions.
-Otherwise, users might feel you didn’t solve a problem you could have solved, and may insist you act.
+By always interacting politely communication tends to flow smoothly.
+This, in turn, increases the chance users will follow your suggestions.
+On the other hand, if you are short and terse, users might feel you didn’t solve a problem you could have solved, and may insist you act.
 Arguing where a question belongs is not productive, and being friendly helps avoid it.

 ## Issue tracker gardening

-A problem that results in clutter in the issue tracker is irreproducibility.
-Users may be trying to show a legit issue with your project, but with not enough information to reproduce it, or to even decide if it is indeed a problem with your project.
+A common problem that results in clutter in the issue tracker is irreproducibility.
+Users may be trying to show a legit issue with your project, but without enough information to reproduce it, which makes it hard to decide if it is indeed a problem with your project.
 In this case, ask them to provide more information.
 You might link to [yourbugreportneedsmore.info](http://yourbugreportneedsmore.info) for a better explanation than what fits in a typical comment.